profile-sh/docs/projects/gh_workflows_project.md

 - on left side menu click w1_hello
 - click the dropdown *Run workflow* on the right side
 - wait for the run to finish
-- click on w1_hello (it is next to green cricle with a tick mark) run log
+- click on w1_hello (it is next to green circle with a tick mark) run log
 - click the job name to see the run log

 If you see a red circle after the workflow run finishes, that means you have errors, clicking on the run log will show the errors.